-- notified to proceed to additional data collection and analysis steps required to develop site-specific selenium criteria. - iii.
-Appendix K of the EPA's 2016 recommend selenium criteria document (EPA 822-R-16-006) and the 2013 EPA Revised Deletion Process for the Site-Specific Recalculation Procedure for Aquatic Life Criteria (EPA-823-R-13-001) shall be used by the stakeholder to conduct their own site-specific recalculation procedure, including establishing appropriate fish species to be included, conducting the necessary field data collection and analysis, and determining appropriate four-element Se criteria.
-This information will be used as supporting documentation for the recalculation of the site-specific criteria.
-EPD will need to approve the study plan, supporting documentation, and final criteria. - iv.
-Once the recalculated criteria and supporting documentation have been submitted and approved, EPD can then propose adoption of the recalculated criteria table as sub-paragraph c under paragraph 18 of this Rule, which lists site-specific criteria and allows for the adoption of waterbodies for which those criteria apply.
-The adoption of site-specific selenium criteria is subject to the Rule revision process.
-The implementation of the site-specific selenium criteria is subject to EPA's approval of the revised Rules. - (iii) Instream concentrations of the following chemical constituents listed by the U.S. Environmental Protection Agency as toxic priority pollutants pursuant to Section 307(a)(1) of the Federal Clean Water Act (as amended) shall not exceed criteria indicated below under 7-day, 10-year minimum flow (7Q10) or higher stream flow conditions except within established mixing zones or in accordance with site specific effluent limitations developed in accordance with procedures presented in 391-3-6-.06.
+- (V) Once the recalculated criteria and supporting documentation have been submitted and approved, EPD can then propose adoption of the recalculated criteria table as subparagraph (c) under paragraph (18) of this Rule, which lists site-specific metal criteria.
+The adoption of site-specific selenium criteria is subject to the Rule amendment process.
+The implementation of the site-specific selenium criteria is subject to EPA's approval of the Rule amendments. - (iii) Instream concentrations of the following chemical constituents listed by the U.S. Environmental Protection Agency as toxic priority pollutants pursuant to Section 307(a)(1) of the Federal Clean Water Act (as amended) shall not exceed criteria indicated below under 7-day, 10-year minimum flow (7Q10) or higher stream flow conditions except within established mixing zones or in accordance with site specific effluent limitations developed in accordance with procedures presented in 391-3-6-.06.